-Funds for the programs' January 1 - December 31 program year are generally not available until summer of the program year.
+Funds awarded for the January 1 - December 31st, 2020 program year will likely not be available until summer of 2020.
 Timing is dependent on federal budget approval-which is often delayed-and how quickly HUD is then able to allocate funds to local jurisdictions.
 The County will not execute contracts with organizations until we have a contract from HUD.
 Once contracts are executed, CDBG and HOME funds can only be disbursed on a reimbursement basis.